JustinDFuller/js-collection-benchmark/README.md

 ### Array vs. Set

 * Checking existence is faster in a set.
 10.1k times faster.
 * Deleting is faster in a set.
-214.6k times faster.
+1.5k times faster.

 * Adding a value is faster in an array.
-5x faster.
+5 times faster.

 * Iteration is close to the same in both but Mapping is faster for Sets.
 2.5 times faster.